 One word of advice: if you don't plan to edit your book—don't publish it.
 An unedited book will stick out like a sore thumb to even a casual reader, let-alone an experienced bookstore manager.
 A professional book editor will provide insight and suggestions that will make your book "the best it can be," and insure that it conforms to modern, book-publishing industry standards.
 Your old English teacher may be adept at correcting typos and misspellings, but a good editor will make suggestions your former teacher won't think of.

 Having said that, if all you want is someone to find all the typos and misspellings, your old English teacher might do the trick and save you money.

-Martha Jennings wrote a great article on that very subject.
-If you still need convincing, read an article by Patricia Fry.
+Patricia Fry wrote a great article on the need for a real book editor.
+If you still need convincing, read an article by Mark Levine.

 ♦ Next, learn why Cover Design is so important.